ltorresu31/frogmi-test-frontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Possible Known Issue
-If ng serve shows an error on node_modules/ng-multiselect-dropdown/multiselect.component.d.ts:53 please just add a // @ts-ignore in line 53.
+If ng serve shows an error on node_modules/ng-multiselect-dropdown/multiselect.component.d.ts:53 please just add a // @ts-ignore at line 53 in that file.
 This is an unsolved issue posted on https://github.com/NileshPatel17/ng-multiselect-dropdown/issues/411